reactos/reactos/README.md

 See ["Building ReactOS"](http://www.reactos.org/wiki/Building_ReactOS) for more details.

-You can always download fresh binary builds of bootable images from the ["special page"](https://www.reactos.org/getbuilds/)
+You can always download fresh binary builds of bootable images from the ["Daily builds"](https://www.reactos.org/getbuilds/) page

 ## Installing